shinshoji01/Latent_Conditional_GAN/README.md

 ## Installation of some apps
 The basic pip requirements are noted in `data/requrements.txt`.
 In addition to it,  please install some apps mentioned below to try my notebooks.
 #### Git LFS (large file storage)
 Since this repository contains the parameters of VAE and LCGAN.
 I used Git LFS to store a large file.
-The codes below are the recipe for this.
+The codes below are the recipe for macOS.
+For the others, please visit [this](https://github.com/git-lfs/git-lfs/wiki/Installation).

 ```bash
 brew update